Neurology Residency Program

 Residents will be provided four weeks of vacation yearly.

 The stroke service requires immediate availability to evaluate and diagnose patients with vascular disease.
-Residents will develop skills of acute management, use of anticoagulants, antithrombotic agents, and lipid management.
+Residents will develop skills in acute management, use of anticoagulants, antithrombotic agents, and lipid management.
 Knowledge of coagulation abnormalities and secondary prevention of stroke will be emphasized.
 Residents will round daily with a stroke attending and apply their knowledge of anatomy, physiology, and pathology to localize patients’ lesion(s) and apply acute management of patients with vascular disease.
 The resident will also develop extensive proficiency in imaging modalities as the team will evaluate all neurological imaging on all patients.
+Senior residents in this service learn additional mastery of the above neurologic issues through the supervision and teaching of junior neurology residents.

-Residents in the Gibbon Building NICU will care for all neurological and neurosurgical patients in the ICU.
-The resident will round daily with the intensive care attending and be responsible for management of all intensive care and emergency situations that occur while the patient is in the ICU.
+Residents in the NICU will care for all neurological and neurosurgical patients in the ICU.
+The resident will round daily with the intensive care attending and be responsible for managing all intensive care and emergency situations that occur while the patient is in the ICU.
 Diseases likely to be encountered include neuromuscular respiratory failure, increased intracranial pressure, hemodynamic instability, coma and encephalopathy, post-operative neurosurgical management, status epilepticus, traumatic brain injury, spinal cord injury, sepsis, Guillain-Barre syndrome, and medical complications of neurological diseases.
-The resident will learn skills and procedures that may be life saving in case of neurological emergencies.
+The resident will learn skills

-Residents provide care for all the Ward, Epilepsy, and NICU patients overnight at TJUH.
-In addition, they will also be responsible for seeing all inpatient and ER consultations overnight, including acute strokes admitted to the TJUH ER.
+Residents provide care for all the Ward patients overnight at TJUH.
+They will also be responsible for seeing all inpatient and ER consultations overnight, including acute strokes.
 This rotation allows for a great amount of autonomy and self-directed learning, but the junior resident is always under the guidance of an on-site senior resident at JHN.
-Various subspecialty fellows and a ward service attending are also always available, taking call from home.
+Various subspecialty fellows and a ward service attending are also always available, taking calls from home.

 As a senior resident, responsibilities are extended to include evaluation of all daytime consultations at TJUH.
 Residents will see emergency room consultations for neurological illnesses, including acute stroke consultations within the hospital.
 A wide assortment of pathology will be seen, building upon the previous year’s education.
 Diseases encountered by residents include peripheral neuropathies, seizure management, spinal cord lesions, vasculitis, auto-immune diseases, and paraneoplastic syndromes, and residents will also be exposed to a vast array of neurological manifestations of systemic illnesses.
 In the emergency room, residents will be exposed to a wide assortment of neurological problems from common neurological diseases to complex problems of initial presentations of rare diseases.
 With attending supervision, the resident will evaluate the consult, determine an appropriate differential diagnosis, develop a treatment plan, and communicate necessary diagnostic and treatment measures to the requesting physician.
 Additionally, one consult resident will carry the Acute Stroke Code pager and will be the first line for in-house acute stroke management at TJUH.
 With attending guidance, they will administer antithrombolytics for acute infarctions, thrombotic agents to reduce intracerebral bleeds, or recognize and incorporate neurosurgical consultation for additional acute interventions.